Rome Sand Plains Resource Management Area

 Sand Dune Trail

-This trail starts at a former sand mining pit.
+This 0.7 mile long trail starts at a former sand mining pit.
 Note what a sand dune looks like in cross-section - gently sloping windward side and steeply sloping leeward side.
 Follow the trail along old wood roads and logging paths for a walk on the dune.
 The pitch pines and other vegetation keep the sand dune stable against prevailing westerly winds.
 On the back side of the dune it drops sharply off into forested wetlands.

 The Rome Sand Plains Resource Management Area was formally dedicated in October 1997.
 The site is cooperatively managed by the Rome Sand Plains Resource Management Team, which includes representatives from DEC, The Nature Conservancy, the City of Rome, Oneida County, the Izaak Walton League, the State Department of Transportation, the New York State Canals Corporation, the State Museum, the Mohawk Valley Heritage Corridor Commission, New York Rivers United, the Adirondack Mountain Club, the Rome Area Chamber of Commerce, the Oneida Nation, the Rome Historical Society, and the West Rome Riders, Inc.